 Traditional Science Fair

 Every spring, the PTO at Israel Loring Elementary in Sudbury, Mass., holds an old-fashioned science fair.
 Unlike events involving outside presenters, the Loring science expo engages students to create scientific exhibits for display.
-A whopping 300 students from kindergarten through 5th grade took part in the parent group’s eighth annual event in March 2011.

 One student created a demonstration explaining the explosion of a soda bottle.
 Another student conducted experiments to find out whether ice cream can conduct electricity.
 Twenty-six “guest scientists” from local businesses and universities wore white lab coats and discussed the projects with their young creators.